 You will find information on finding a dentist, things you need to know about crossing the border, and how to pay for your dental care.

-As affordable dental care becomes nearly impossible to find in the U.S. and Canada, more and more people are traveling to Mexico for affordable dental care.
+As affordable dental care becomes nearly impossible to find in the U.S. and Canada, more and more people are traveling to Mexico.

-An estimated one third of Americans do not have dental insurance and half or more dental costs are paid out of pocket.
+An estimated one-third of Americans do not have dental insurance, and half or more of dental costs are paid out of pocket.
 This is a sad situation for millions of people who cannot afford to pay for basic dental care.
-Cost of dental care in Mexico is just a fraction of the cost of dental work in the U.S.—sometimes up to 75% less!
+The cost of dental care in Mexico is just a fraction of the cost of dental work in the U.S.—sometimes up to 75% less!

 Considering dental care in Mexico?